-Framing with Variance Analysis
+Diagnostic Variance Analysis

 1. Introduction

-Last week, I covered the basics of framing—the first component of Seahorse’s decision-support framework: Frame → Decide → Act → Learn.
+Last week, we covered the basics of framing—the first component of Seahorse’s decision-support framework:

-The primary goals of framing are to:
+The goals of Framing are to:

 Ensure all stakeholders are addressing the same question (and ideally the right one)